-When will your phone get Android O?
-A data-driven guide
+When will your phone get Android 8.0?
+A data-driven Oreo upgrade guide

 - Length of time for Android Marshmallow delivery: 74 days

-- Two-year average: 213.5 days (if the Nougat upgrade were to happen today — so likely even more)
+- Two-year average: 213.5 days (if the Nougat upgrade were to have happened in mid-August, for the sake of calculation — so likely even more)

-What this data suggests about Android O
+What this data suggests about the Android Oreo upgrade

 The former king of Android upgrades doesn't exactly scramble with its software rollouts anymore, especially when it comes to previous-gen devices.
-Two to three months would be a reasonable bet for Android O timing on the company's just-launched Moto Z2 Force flagship, whereas the 2016 Moto Z flagship could fall anywhere from a few months to an eternity.
+Two to three months would be a reasonable bet for Oreo timing on the company's just-launched Moto Z2 Force flagship, whereas the 2016 Moto Z flagship could fall anywhere from a few months to an eternity.

 Samsung